MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 > [!IMPORTANT]
 > The feature described in this topic is available in *TBD - Dev Channel preview builds of Windows starting with build 25217*.
 For information on preview builds of Windows, see [Windows 10 Insider Preview](https://insider.windows.com/en-us/preview-windows).

-Starting with **TBD - Feature availability information** 3rd party search engines can integrate into the built-in Windows Search experience to provide suggested results and preview pages in response to the query the user types into the Windows Search box.
+By default, Windows Search currently uses the Microsoft Bing Search app to return web content and search results.
+In the European Economic Area (EEA), you can enable installed Microsoft Store apps that implement a web search provider to return web content and search results in Windows Search through Settings.

 :::image type="content" source="images/search-integration.png" alt-text="Screenshot of the Windows Search UI with 3rd party search provider integration.":::